What is a Supplier code of conduct?

 Environmental and social standards

-- Internal change management efforts to train employees and suppliers on the code of conduct and its implications for your business.
+- Internal management efforts to train employees and suppliers on the code of conduct and its implications for your business.